Cover Letters

 Why this job?

 Explain why you are interested in the job and the organisation.
-Tailor the letter to the organisation and job description and make it implicit that you have not sent out multiple copies of the same letter to different employers.
-Try to say something original about the organisation: don’t just repeat the text from their publicity material.
+Tailor the letter to the organisation and job description to make it clear that you haven't sent out multiple copies of the same letter to different employers.

 Draw on your research, especially what you have learnt from speaking with their staff (e.g. while meeting them at a fair or event, or during work shadowing/experience) as this will demonstrate an awareness and understanding of them that goes beyond the corporate website.
-Be specific about why the position is particularly attractive for you, and back this up with evidence from your past, or by linking this to your overall career plans, and what you find exciting about this sector.
+Be specific about why the position is particularly attractive for you, and back this up with evidence from your past, or by linking this to your overall career plans, and what you find exciting about this sector, don’t just repeat the text from their publicity material.

 Why you?

 Explain why you are well-suited to the position.
-Refer to the relevant skills, experience and knowledge you have and match what you say to the requirements outlined in the job description.
+Refer to the most relevant skills (c.3-5), experience and knowledge you have and match what you say to the requirements outlined in the job description.
 Tell your story and highlight key evidence so that you are building on your CV, but not using exactly the same phrases.
 Make sure you read our guidance on demonstrating you fit the job criteria for more advice.

 Support your claims by referring to examples that are already detailed in your CV.
 You can make a stronger, more credible case by linking different experiences that highlight similar skills or competences.
 For example: